Paul continues to defend his message against the distorted gospel:

 “…the Jews do not eat unless they carefully wash their hands, thus observing the traditions of the elders… and there are many other things which they have received in order to observe, such as the washing of cups and pitchers and copper pots.“ (Mark 7:3-4)

 The Pharisees asked Christ: “Why do Your disciples break the tradition of the elders?
-For they do not wash their hands when they eat bread” (Matthew 15:2; cf. Mark 7:5).
+For they do not wash their hands when they eat bread” (Matt 15:2; cf. Mark 7:5).

 As quoted above, Paul described himself, before his conversion, as: